-Learning hoof care may not even be on your radar.
+Is learning hoof care on your radar?
 For some, caring for their horse’s hooves involves the occasional check, clean, and a visit from the farrier/barefoot trimmer/equine podiatrist every month or two.

-Others like myself are trimming their own horses to either save money or be more responsible for their horse’s care overall.
+Many owners are now trimming their own horses to either save money or be more responsible for their horse’s care overall.

-While it is possible to pick up a lot of information from books, DVD’s and online, nothing can take the place of practical hands-on learning with a reputable organisation.
+While it is possible to pick up a lot of information from books, DVDs, and online, nothing can take the place of practical hands-on learning with a reputable organization.

-Then its a matter of practice, practice, mentoring with skilled professionals, and more practice! especially if you want to take your new skills to the level of professional!
+Then it’s a matter of practice, practice, mentoring with skilled professionals, and more practice! especially if you want to take your new skills to the level of professionalism!

-I can highly recommend Pete Ramey’s DVD’s and courses- he has produced the most comprehensive series on how to deal with a wide range of hoof pathologies and his new book, Care and Rehabilitiation of the Equine Foot has to be one of the best textbooks available and a must for every serious student.
+I can highly recommend Pete Ramey’s DVDs and courses- he has produced the most comprehensive series on how to deal with a wide range of hoof pathologies and his new book, Care and Rehabilitation of the Equine Foot has to be one of the best textbooks available and a must for every serious student.

 Wild About Hooves – Jeremy Ford and Jen Clingly offer 1-day workshops around Australia and are also teachers for the Certificate in Equine Hoof Care below.

-Australian Certified Equine Hoofcare Practitioners – Certificate in Equine Hoof Care – one of the best and most comprehensive courses designed for the aspiring professional hoof care practitioner or fastidious home trimmer.
+Australian Certified Equine Hoofcare Practitioners – Certificate in Equine Hoof Care – is one of the best and most comprehensive courses designed for aspiring professional hoof care practitioners or fastidious home trimmers.

 Diploma Course in Equine Podiotherapy – for a career in specialist equine hoof care.